Nictiz/HL7-mappings/generate/README.md

 `href` is considered to be relative to a predefined fixtures folder.
 It defaults to the "_reference" folder directly beneath the project-folder.
 See the section on building to set an alternate location.
 All fixtures and rules in the "_reference"-folder are copied to the output folder.

+A LoadResources script is generated for all fixtures in the "_reference"-folder.
+See the section on building on how to exclude files and/or folders from being added the LoadResources script.

 Profiles may be defined using:

 ```xml